Financial-Analysis-and-Fraud-Detection/FraudGuardian/README.md

 from raw records, reducing the want for guide characteristic engineering.
 This capability is important while dealing with diverse and high-dimensional monetary datasets.
-3. Time Series Analysis: Deep gaining knowledge of fashions, inclusive of Long Short-Term Memory (LSTM) networks, excel in shooting temporal dependencies in time series financial facts.
+3. Time Series Analysis: Deep gaining knowledge of fashions, inclusive of Long Short-Term Memory (LSTM) networks excel in shooting temporal dependencies in time series financial facts.
 They can are expecting future market trends, helping investment choices.
-4. Fraud Detection: Deep getting to know detects fraudulent activities by way of learning complex styles that is probably difficult to detect with conventional strategies.
-It can pick out anomalies in transaction records, helping save you economic fraud.
+4. Fraud Detection: Deep getting to know detects fraudulent activities by way of learning complex styles that are probably difficult to detect with conventional strategies.
+It can pick out anomalies in transaction records, helping save you from economic fraud.

 ## Deep Learning Applications in Financial Analysis and Fraud Detection